 About Our Chapter

-Emily Cowan, Intake and Family Coach Supervisor
+Emily Cowan, Family Support Team Lead and Family Coach Supervisor

 Emily lives in Brooklyn, NY with her quirky, bearded, artist husband and her ninja aspiring 6-year-old.
 Hospitality, to friend and stranger, has always been central to how they do life.
 Since marriage, Ben and Emily have intentionally pursued family-like relationships with others; sharing homes, hosting guests and welcoming all at their dinner table.
 Emily graduated from Moody Bible Institute with a desire to love God and serve people.
 After a year of youth ministry in England, Emily returned to Chicago to pursue a Master of Social Work where her heart for justice and reconciliation took deep root.
 Since then, she’s worked with youth and at risk populations in Chicago, Indiana, and Brooklyn.
 For her, Safe Families for Children is the perfect union of ministry and justice.

 Laura has lived in Brooklyn, NY for 13 years with her husband and 4 children.
 Her family has temporarily hosted several children from her block when they were in crisis, including respite foster care.
 These experiences led to her desire to lead a team to start Safe Families in NYC.
 Laura is passionate about mobilizing communities into the work of prevention and family stabilization.

 Jamie and her husband Rob, moved to Manhattan in 2014 from L.A. where they raised their 4 now-adult children.
 Jamie is grateful for the opportunity Safe Families provides to draw on her experiences as a pediatrician.
 She is excited to be part of an endeavor that helps us all better understand God's powerful and inclusive love as we walk with families in NYC who are striving to love and care well for their children but are overwhelmed by hardship, isolation and injustice.